kgrzybek/modular-monolith-with-ddd/README.md

 Like every library, it has its limitations and assumptions (I recommend the linked documentation chapter "Things you need to know before adopting").
 For me, the most important 2 points from this chapter are:
 1. *"Subscriptions (and thus projections) are **eventually consistent** and always will be."* This means that there will always be an inconsistency time from saving the event to the stream and processing the event by the projector(s).
 2. *"No support for ambient System.Transaction scopes enforcing the concept of the stream as the consistency and transactional boundary."* This means that if we save the event to a events stream and want to save something **in the same transaction**, we must use [TransactionScope](https://docs.microsoft.com/en-us/dotnet/api/system.transactions.transactionscope?view=netcore-3.1).
 If we cannot use *TransactionScope* for some reason, we must accept the Eventual Consistency also in this case.

+Other popular tools:

+- [EventStore](https://eventstore.com/) *"An industrial-strength database solution built from the ground up for event sourcing."*
+- [Marten](https://martendb.io/) *".NET Transactional Document DB and Event Store on PostgreSQL"*

 #### Implementation